A Survey of Knowledge-Enhanced Text Generation: General Methods of Integrating Knowledge into NLG

 \subsection{Knowledge-enhanced Learning and Inference}

-Besides specialized model architectures, one common way of injecting knowledge to generation models is through the learning and inference processes.
+Besides specialized model architectures, one common way of injecting knowledge to generation models is through the supervised knowledge learning.
 For example, one can encode knowledge into the objective function that guides the model training to acquire desired model behaviors~\cite{dinan2019wizard,kim2020sequential}.
 Such approaches enjoy the flexibility of integrating diverse types of knowledge by expressing them as certain forms of objectives.
-In general, knowledge-enhanced learning and inference is agnostic to the model architecture, and can be combined with the aforementioned architectures.
+In general, knowledge-enhanced learning is agnostic to the model architecture, and can be combined with the aforementioned architectures.